RIAEvangelist/node-dominos-pizza-api/README.md

 # Testing

 For testing we have started using the extremely light `vanilla-test` testing suite.
-It is a pretty bare bones testing framework, but it works really well and simply with native ES6 and ESM.
+It is a pretty bare bones testing framework, but it works really well and simply with native ES6 and ESM. [vanilla-test on npm](https://www.npmjs.com/package/vanilla-test)

 Simply run ` npm test `

 This will setup everything that is needed to run the tests, install the modules required and run the tests for you.

+---

+# Code Coverage

+For coverage we are using the amazing `c8` coverage suite.
+It produces awesom instanbul style reports as well as lcov and much mmore.
+It allows testing of pure ES6 code without transpiling, and does not modify the code at all for coverage.
+It uses the built in node coverage tools to test the execution directly inside v8 [c8 on npm](https://www.npmjs.com/package/c8)

+Simply run ` npm test ` and the coverage files will be added to the `./coverage` directory automatically.

 ---